by Dr. R. Turchaninov and Dr. P. Novakovic

 Anatomical landmarks: the two dashed lines indicate the upper and lower edges of the piriformis muscle; the solid line indicates the pathway of the sciatic nerve; the dashed line indicates the tibial nerve; the dotted line indicates the common peroneal nerve.

-Apply friction along, and later across, the pathway of the sciatic nerve.
+Apply friction along, and later across, the sciatic nerve pathway.
 Do not apply deep pressure.
 After friction, and apply electric vibration along the sciatic nerve.

 b.
 Friction along the tibial and common peroneal nerve